The documentation you're currently reading is for version 3.0.0. Click here to view documentation for the latest stable version.

 Under the Hood: Pack Basics¶

-st2 pack commands described above is a convenience layer on top of pack basics.
+st2 pack commands described above are a convenience layer on top of pack basics.
+Once you

-Once you understand the basics, you can work with the pack content directly, which might
+understand the basics, you can work with the pack content directly, which might be preferred if

-be preferred if you work with configuration management or have a very specific deployment
+you work with configuration management or have a very specific deployment workflow.

-Packs are placed in a system pack directory which defaults to
+Packs are placed in the system pack directory - by default

-When BWC loads the content, it looks into the system packs directory (
+When EWC loads the content, it looks into the system packs directory (

 and any additional directories listed in